Does it Snow in L.A.?

 “Hold that thought, Hon.”

 Her 6th Sense is sharp.
-She grabbed dinner plates before the cook rings the bell.
+She grabs dinner plates before the cook rings the bell.
 She quickly disperses them at two different tables.

 An elderly couple pay for their meals and leave.